 - Companies: Maine Drinking Straw Company, Onyx

 - Pros: plastic has the advantage of being light, cheap, less likely to break, “warm” on the teeth and easy enough to maintain.

 - Cons: well, it is still plastic, isn’t it?

 - Companies: Greenmunch (again, these guys have some great biodegradable options, especially if you are throwing a party or barbq!)

 - Silicone is growing in popularity and application by the day.
 Recently, I discovered silicone reusable straws at my favourite market.

-- Cons: silicone isn’t biodegradable nor compostable, though it can be recycled sadly in few locations.
+- Cons: silicone isn’t biodegradable nor compostable.
+Though it can be recycled, sadly only in few locations.

 - Companies: GreenPaxx